 * Ingredients (approx. 500 ml)

 1 piece of konbu kelp (8 cm square)

 [A] 50 ml mirin, 100 ml soy sauce, 1/2 tsp salt

 20 g bonito flakes

-Place the konbu kelp and water in a pot and let soak for 10 min, then add the ingredients for [A] and heat over low heat.
+Place the konbu kelp and water in a pot and let soak for 10 min, then add the ingredients for [A] and place over low heat.
 When it comes to a boil, remove the konbu kelp and add the bonito flakes, and let simmer for 1-2 min.
 Strain through a strainer lined with a paper towel, and let cool.

 Transfer to a storage container.
 Will keep in the refrigerator for up to 2 weeks.